 Included, you'll find almost every pair of studio headphones listed in the software as a preset you can apply.
 So, all you have to do is select your pair of headphones from the dropdown menu, and Sonarworks will make your frequency response flat.

 Before using this software it was extremely difficult to get a good sounding mix or master on headphones.

-Using it over the past couple of months has given us the ability to make the informed decisions you need for a pro master, that you’d only expect people with $1000’s worth of gear be able to make.
+Using it over the past couple of months has given us the ability to make the informed decisions you need for a pro master, that you'd only expect people with $1000's worth of gear to be able to make.

 Sonarworks also offer a calibration service where you can send your headphones in, and they will calibrate them for you, seeing as the preset is a one size fits all solution.
 Not all headphones are created equally, so it's best to get the custom calibration service, but if you can't afford it, the plugin is incredibly informative and useful.